Sarmiento Historical Museum: The building

 In 1938, at the 50th anniversary of Sarmiento's death, the federal government dedicated it as a museum.
 On 28 July of that year, the mansion was dedicated by presidential decree of then president Roberto Marcelino Ortiz, after a proposal of then head of the Historical Museums Commission Ricardo Levene.

+The Sarmiento Museum was declared National Historic Monument of Argentina.

 The collection

 The museum displays some of Sarmiento's belongings, as established by Law #12556.
 In 1913 his grandchildren donated other objects of his to the collection.
 The museum's collection contains furniture, and various sets of cutlery obtained by the president during his travels.